-1. Participation (100 points): The class is discussion-based, and regular attendance, preparation, and contribution in person in the classroom is required.
-Participation credit may also be earned by posting to the Discussion section of the online course system, in which you have been automatically enrolled.

-2. Research Paper (400 points total): This assignment has six components, each with its own due dates.
-Failure to meet any deadline will automatically result in the loss of all possible points on that component (see handout entitled "Research Paper" for further details):
+- 1. Participation (100 points): The class is discussion-based, and regular attendance, preparation, and contribution in person in the classroom is required.
+Participation credit may also be earned by posting to the Discussion section of the online course system, in which you have been automatically enrolled. - 2.
+Scholar Assignment (100 points): The assignment requires you to create an annotated bibliography and to borrow any available items on your bibliography from the UCSD library (see handout entitled "Scholar Assignment" for further details). - 3.
+Research Paper (300 points total): This assignment has six components, each with its own due dates.
+Failure to meet any deadline will automatically result in the loss of all possible points on that component (see handout entitled "Research Paper" for further details): - a.

-a.
 200-300 word Proposal (25 points), due Oct.
-7. The proposal must have a provisional title, a description of the paper's problem or thesis; and a bibliography consisting of at least two primary sources (passages of Plato or Aristotle), and two secondary sources (articles or books by other scholars).
+7. The proposal must have a provisional title, a description of the paper's problem or thesis; and a bibliography consisting of at least two primary sources (passages of Plato or Aristotle), and two secondary sources (articles or books by other scholars). - b.

-b.
 300-1000 word Analytical Outline (50 points), due Oct.
-21. The outline must contain a thesis, an outline of the arguments, a conclusion, and an enhanced bibliography.
+21. The outline must contain a thesis, an outline of the arguments, a conclusion, and an enhanced bibliography. - c.

-c.
 1500 word Rough Draft, due Nov.
 4, at which point it will be exchanged with a random colleague's paper, on which you are expected to comment.
 There will be a -50 point penalty for not having a hard copy of your paper in class on Nov.
-4.

-d.
+4. - d.
 Handwritten Comments on a colleague's research paper (25 points), due Nov.
 9. You should help correct spelling, grammatical, logical, interpretive, and philosophical problems in your colleague's paper.
 Point out things you do not understand, that you think should be expanded or condensed, and specific places where you disagree about interpretations.
-Keep a photocopy or scan of your comments.
+Keep a photocopy or scan of your comments. - e.

-e.
 2000 word Second Draft (100 points), due Nov.
-14. This should be a complete draft of your paper, including areas where you have dealt with your colleague's comments (which you should attach to the paper).

-f.
-3000 word Final Draft (200 points), Dec.
-2, worth up to 200 points.

-3. Scribe Assignment (100 points): A group project involving speaking before the class and publishing a report on the class discussion (see separate handout for further details).

-4. Midterm Exam (100 points): In-class, open-book, essay examination, Oct.
-22. The midterm exam cannot be rescheduled.

-5. Final Exam (300 points): Cumulative, open-book, essay examination, Dec.
+14. This should be a complete draft of your paper, including areas where you have dealt with your colleague's comments (which you should attach to the paper). - f.
+3000 word Final Draft (100 points), Dec.
+2, worth up to 200 points. - 3.
+Scribe Assignment (100 points): A group project involving speaking before the class and publishing a report on the class discussion (see separate handout for further details). - 4.
+Midterm Exam (100 points): In-class, open-book, essay examination, Oct.
+22. The midterm exam cannot be rescheduled. - 5.
+Final Exam (300 points): Cumulative, open-book, essay examination, Dec.
 9. 11:30am-2:30pm.
 Note: there is no possibility of re-scheduling the final exam.
 You must firmly enter the appointed time into your diary.
 Failure to show up for the final exam will automatically result in a final grade of F.